Adjoint functors: History

 in the category of abelian groups, where F was the functor $- \otimes A$ (i.e. take the tensor product with A), and G was the functor hom(A,–) (this is now known as the tensor-hom adjunction).

 The use of the equals sign is an abuse of notation; those two groups are not really identical but there is a way of identifying them that is natural.
 It can be seen to be natural on the basis, firstly, that these are two alternative descriptions of the bilinear mappings from X × A to Y. That is, however, something particular to the case of tensor product.
 In category theory the 'naturality' of the bijection is subsumed in the concept of a natural isomorphism.

-Ubiquity

-If one starts looking for these adjoint pairs of functors, they turn out to be very common in abstract algebra, and elsewhere as well.
-The example section below provides evidence of this; furthermore, universal constructions, which may be more familiar to some, give rise to numerous adjoint pairs of functors.

-In accordance with the thinking of Saunders Mac Lane, any idea, such as adjoint functors, that occurs widely enough in mathematics should be studied for its own sake.

-Concepts can be judged according to their use in solving problems, as well as for their use in building theories.
-The tension between these two motivations was especially great during the 1950s when category theory was initially developed.
-Enter Alexander Grothendieck, who used category theory to take compass bearings in other work—in functional analysis, homological algebra and finally algebraic geometry.